Plastering the Bruises (Mark 1:29-39)

 1:29 And immediately coming out from the assembly hall they went into the house of Simon and Andreas with Iakobos and Iohannes.

-The way this account is presented in all three synoptic gospels strongly suggests that the house of Peter and Andrew is in Capernaum, even though John wrote that Bethsaida was “the city of Andreas and Petros” (John 1:44).
-It is not a discrepancy.
-According to modern estimates, these two towns were only a few miles distant from one another, and common sense informs us that men can move, that sometimes where you live is not where you work, that families can have many homes between all their relatives, and more.
+The presentation of this account in all three synoptic gospels strongly suggests that the house of Peter and Andrew is in Capernaum, despite John writing that Bethsaida was “the city of Andreas and Petros” (John 1:44).
+This is not a discrepancy.
+According to modern estimates, these two towns were only a few miles apart.
+Furthermore, common sense informs us that men can move, that one's residence is not always one's workplace, and that families can have many homes between all their relatives, and more.

-Speaking of a house in Capernaum, we actually have an idea of what the homes looked like, because around the (probable) black basalt foundation of the 1st century assembly hall located in what is believed to be Capernaum, there are excavations of contemporary houses built with the same local material.
+Now, speaking of a house in Capernaum, we actually might have an idea of what the homes in this town looked like.
+Around the black basalt foundation of the 1st century assembly hall located in what is today believed to be Capernaum, there are excavations of contemporary houses built with the same local material.
 These modest homes were built in rows and arranged around shared courtyards, and they provide us a glimpse of domestic life, with grinding stones and fishing tools demonstrating a humble and hardworking people.
-They likely had roofs made of wooden beams covered with ceramic tiles and thatch, just as we read in Luke where he writes concerning the paralytic in Capernaum, “And not finding how they could bring him in because of the crowd, going up upon the roof through the ceramic tiles they lowered him with the cot into the midst before Yahshua.”
-(Luke 5:19) Later in Mark we will read, "they had taken off the roof where He was, and digging through lowered the cot upon which the paralytic laid."
-(Mark 2:4) And as for how they would have gotten the paralytic onto the roof, it was not uncommon at this time for houses to have external staircases leading to their roofs.
+These people likely had roofs made of wooden beams covered with ceramic tiles and thatch, just as we read in Luke, where he writes concerning the paralytic in Capernaum, “And not finding how they could bring him in because of the crowd, going up upon the roof through the ceramic tiles they lowered him with the cot into the midst before Yahshua.”
+(Luke 5:19) Later in Mark, we will read, "they had taken off the roof where He was, and digging through lowered the cot upon which the paralytic laid."
+(Mark 2:4) And as for how they would have gotten the paralytic onto the roof, it was not uncommon at this time for houses to have external staircases leading to the tops of houses.

-This is all very interesting and would normally be enough for our purposes here, but there is more:
+This is all very interesting, and it would normally be enough for our purposes here, but there is more:

-There are many ancient tourist traps in Judaea, relics of a bygone era when Christian pilgrims desired set places to worship or sightsee the locations of the Gospel, even if they were not confident that the chosen landmark was actually accurate.
-As time passed, these ancient pilgrimage sites would be taken for granted simply on account of their age, and among them is an ancient designation of Peter and Andrew’s house in Capernaum, which the 4th century Iberian pilgrim Egeria allegedly mentioned in a letter to her lady friends, and it was also later mentioned by the Piacenza Pilgrim, an anonymous 6th century traveler from Italy.
+There are many ancient tourist traps in Judaea and Galilee, relics of a bygone era when Christian pilgrims desired set places to worship or to sightsee locations mentioned in the Gospel, even if they were not confident that the chosen landmark was actually accurate.
+As time passed, these ancient pilgrimage sites would be taken for granted simply on account of their age, and among them is an ancient designation of Peter and Andrew’s house in Capernaum, which the 4th century Iberian pilgrim Egeria allegedly mentioned in a letter to her lady friends.
+This landmark was also later mentioned by the Piacenza Pilgrim, an anonymous 6th century traveler from Italy.

-There is only one surviving manuscript of Egeria’s letter, so it is impossible to tell if the proto-catholic delusions in the quotation attributed to her are from Egeria herself, from the relatively untrustworthy 12th century writer “Peter the Deacon” who provided this alleged quotation, or from the hand of another scribe.
+There is only one surviving manuscript of Egeria’s letter, so it is impossible to tell if the Catholic delusions in the quotation attributed to her are from Egeria herself, from the relatively untrustworthy 12th century writer “Peter the Deacon” who provides this alleged quotation, or even from another scribe.

 While things like these are rarely worth mentioning, the landmark is slightly more credible than average.
-Both pilgrims describe a church or basilica in Capernaum attested to be built from the remains of the home of Peter and Andrew, and today, eighty four feet south of the site of the Capernaum assembly hall, lies the ruins of an octagonal building, a typical shape in which ancient basilicas would have been built.
-The excavation of an apse and baptistry in 1968 confirmed all suspicions.
+Both pilgrims describe a church or basilica in Capernaum attested to be built from the remains of the home of Peter and Andrew, and today, eighty four feet south of the site of the Capernaum assembly hall, lies the ruins of an octagonal building.
+This is a typical shape in which ancient basilicas would have been built, and the excavation of an apse and baptistry in 1968 confirmed all suspicions.

 Artist's depiction of the house excavated in what is believed to be Capernaum.

-As for its relevance concerning our examination of this account in Mark, if the excavated site is the home of Peter and Andrew, then being 84 feet south of the assembly hall it was only a thirty second walk away, and so this might be one of the few places in Mark's gospel where we can read his use of the word immediately in a more literal sense: “And immediately coming out from the assembly hall they went into the house of Simon and Andreas”.
+Are these possibilities in any way helpful in our examination of this account in Mark?
+Yes, actually!
+If the excavated site is the former home of Peter and Andrew, then being 84 feet south of the assembly hall it was only a thirty second walk away, and so this might be one of the places in Mark's gospel where we can read his use of the word immediately in a literal sense: “And immediately coming out from the assembly hall they went into the house of Simon and Andreas”.

-Speaking of the sons of Zebedee, that brings us to another point.
-Mark mentions that the sons of Zebedee were present for this miracle, but that of course does not preclude the presence of other students.
-Notice that Mark writes here that "they" entered into the assembly hall, implying that there are more present than the five men who are explicitly mentioned.
+Speaking of the sons of Zebedee, that brings us to another point: Mark mentions that the sons of Zebedee were present for this miracle, but that of course does not preclude the presence of other students.
+Notice that Mark writes here that "they" entered into the assembly hall, implying that there are more present than the five men explicitly mentioned.
+Comparing all four gospels it is apparent that Christ has called at-least most of His apostles by this time, and we are likely around a year into His ministry.

-It is peculiar that the sons of Zebedee are mentioned, which we would assume was done in order to keep a flowing narrative with their calling by the sea of Galilee recorded only a few verses earlier.
-In the gospel of Matthew, who orders his gospel more thematically than chronologically, the calling of the sons of Zebedee by the sea of Galilee and the healing of Peter's mother-in-law are chapters apart (Matthew 4:21-22, Matthew 8:14-15), and Luke, who was not an eyewitness as Peter was, actually places this miracle before his record of the calling by the sea of Galilee.
+It seems unnecessary for the sons of Zebedee to be mentioned here at all, and we would assume it was done in order to keep a flowing narrative, since their calling by the sea of Galilee was recorded only a few verses earlier.
+In the gospel of Matthew, who orders his gospel more thematically than chronologically, the calling of the sons of Zebedee by the sea of Galilee and the healing of Peter's mother-in-law are actually chapters apart (Matthew 4:21-22, Matthew 8:14-15), and then Luke, who was not an eyewitness like Peter was, places this miracle before his account of the calling at the sea.

-The sons of Zebedee being brought up here at Mark 1:29 may also be another example of the chiastic structure prevalent in this oral gospel, as it helps bookend the previous account.
+Furthermore, the sons of Zebedee being brought up here at Mark 1:29 may also be another example of an intercalation, a linguistic device prevalent in this oral gospel, as it helps bookend the previous account.

-(While later in the gospel we see three moments where Yahshua only allowed Peter and the sons of Zebedee to come with Him, namely when He healed Jahirus’ twelve year old daughter (Mark 5:37), during the Transfiguration on the Mount (Mark 9:2), and His suffering in Gethesmane (Mark 14:33), it is not written here in Mark that the sons of Zebedee were brought into the house privately.
-In fact, the use of the word they conveys otherwise, and after all, the apostles ostensibly spent much time in this home anyways!)
+(Later in the gospel we see three specific moments described where Yahshua only allowed Peter and the sons of Zebedee to come with Him, namely when He healed Jahirus’ twelve year old daughter (Mark 5:37), before His Transfiguration on the Mount (Mark 9:2), and during His suffering in Gethesmane (Mark 14:33).
+However, it is not written here in Mark that the sons of Zebedee were brought into the house privately.
+In fact, the use of the third-person plural at the beginning of the clause conveys otherwise.
+After all, the apostles ostensibly spent much time in this home anyways - see Mark 3:17-20)

-While the excavated house in Capernaum which we discussed is quite possibly not the home of Peter and Andrew, it is still indistinguishable from the rest of the village’s ancient homes, and for that reason we can form a more vivid picture in our minds of the miracle which is about to unfold:
+While the excavated house in the believed site of Capernaum is quite possibly not the home of Peter and Andrew, it is still indistinguishable from the rest of the village’s ancient homes, and for that reason we can form a more vivid picture in our minds of the miracle which is about to unfold:

 1:30 And the mother-in-law of Simon was laid down, being with fever, and right away they speak to Him about her.